lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 Thus the equilibrium genetic variance depends on both population size and mutational input.

 We can now derive the between-population phenotypic variance at time t,  .
 We will assume that   is at equilibrium and thus constant (equation 3.4).
 Mean trait values in independently evolving populations will diverge from one another.
-After some time period t has elapsed, that the expected among-population variance will be (from Lande 1976):
+After some time period t has elapsed, that the expected among-population variance will be [from @Lande1976-ol]:

 (eq.
 3.5)	σ_B^2 (t)=(tσ_A^2)/N_e

-Substituting the equilibrium value of   from equation 3.4 into equation 3.5 gives (Lande 1979, 1980):
+Substituting the equilibrium value of   from equation 3.4 into equation 3.5 gives [@Lande1980-yn; @Lande1979-em]:

 (eq.
 3.6)	σ_B^2 (t)=(tσ_A^2)/N_e =(t2N_e σ_m^2)/N_e =2tσ_m^2

 Notice that for this model, the  amount of variation among populations depends only on the rate of mutational input, and is independent of both the starting state of the populations and their effective population size.
 This model predicts, then, that long-term rates of evolution are dominated by the supply of new mutations to a population.

-Lynch and Hill (1986) show that equation 3.6 is a general result that holds under a range of models, even those that include dominance, linkage, nonrandom mating, and other processes.
-Equation 3.6 is somewhat useful, but we cannot often measure the mutational variance   for any natural populations (but see Turrelli 1984).
+Lynch and Hill [-@Lynch1986-xl] show that equation 3.6 is a general result that holds under a range of models, even those that include dominance, linkage, nonrandom mating, and other processes.
+Equation 3.6 is somewhat useful, but we cannot often measure the mutational variance   for any natural populations [but see @Turelli1984-ic].
 To address this, we can consider the expected heritability for the infinite alleles model at mutational equilibrium.
 Heritability describes the proportion of total genetic variation within a population ( ) that is due to additive genetic effects ( ): h^2=σ_A^2/σ_w^2.
 Substituting equation 3.4, we find that:

 (eq.
 3.7)	 , so that